anjaustin/secure-docker-with-tls/README.md

 Enter pass phrase for ca-key.pem:
 ```

-**4. Gabage colletion.**
+**4. Garbage collection.**

-Once we've generated the client's `cert.pem` and `server-cert.pem` credentials, we can safely remove the certificate signing requests and `.cnf` files.
+Once we've generated the client's `cert.pem` and the `server-cert.pem` credentials, we can safely remove the certificate signing requests and `.cnf` files.

 ```bash
 rm -v client.csr \